-CELEBRATING 175 YEARS!
+1839 CELEBRATING 180 YEARS!
+2019

 There is still in existence a long poem which gives the history of the early days of worship here and the visiting preachers who led it.

 Over the next seven years the money was raised and the work carried out mostly by the members themselves.
-By 1996 the chapel and hall had been extended to provide an enlarged worship area, a bigger hall, and a new vestry, kitchen, utility room and toilets.
+The old vestry and outside toilers were demolished and, by 1996, the the chapel and hall had been extended to provide an enlarged worship area, a bigger hall, and a new vestry, kitchen, utility room and toilets.

 of continuing use of these premises in the work of serving our Lord and our